Professor of Acting

 Head of Acting and Directing

 Rob is an award-winning actor, author, director, educator, and playwright.
-He is a Professor at Michigan State University where he serves as the Head of Acting and Directing in the Department of Theatre.
-His publications include books– Roadblocks in Acting, Inner Monologue in Acting and with Kirk Domer, Collaboration in Theatre: A Practical Guide for Designers and Directors (all published by Palgrave); plays– Arts or Crafts (Norman Maine Plays) Comfort Food (Original Work Publishing), The Tail of Peter Rabbit (Big Dog Publishing), The Summer Circle (Brooklyn Publishers), The Amazing America Road Trip (Lazy Bee Publishers); and articles/chapters– including an article in Theatre Topics and a chapter in Creative Theory in Drama and Theatre Education (Springer Books).
+He is a Professor at Michigan State University where he serves as the Head of Acting & Directing in the Department of Theatre.
+His publications include books– Roadblocks in Acting, Inner Monologue in Acting, The Introverted Actor: Practical Approaches and Collaboration in Theatre: A Practical Guide for Designers and Directors; plays– Arts or Crafts, Comfort Food, The Tail of Peter Rabbit, The Summer Circle, The Amazing America Road Trip; and articles/chapters mostly about the intersection of acting & psychology.

-Rob served on the faculty of Marymount Manhattan College, the American Musical and Dramatic Academy, SUNY/ Stony Brook and Stephens College where he received the “Distinguished Teaching Award.”
-At MSU he was awarded the “Mid-Michigan Alumni Award for Excellence in Undergraduate Teaching”, the “Michigan Professor of the Year from the President’s Council State Universities of Michigan Award” and many more.
+Rob served on the faculty of Marymount Manhattan College, the American Musical and Dramatic Academy, SUNY/ Stony Brook, and Stephens College where he received the “Distinguished Teaching Award.”
+At MSU he was awarded the “Mid-Michigan Alumni Award for Excellence in Undergraduate Teaching”, “Michigan Professor of the Year Award” from the President’s Council State Universities of Michigan,” “The President’s Distinguished Teaching Award” and he is a William J. Beal Outstanding Faculty recipient.
 He also coordinates the MFA program in acting.